 For a Christian, the Bible is God’s word to us; it tells us about God’s character and creative purposes, how he has related to people in the past, and his promises for the future.
 Science is a specific way of studying the world, exploring the physical properties of things – a wonderful way to explore God’s creation.
 With this in mind, if the Bible and science seem to be contradicting each other, surely we have made a mistake in interpreting one or the other?

 Science is very good at answering certain types of questions: ‘What size is it?’, ‘How fast does it travel?’, ‘What is it made of?’, and so on.
 Questions like ‘What’s it for?’, ‘What should I do with it?’, and ‘What’s it worth?’ can’t be answered using scientific methods.
-Much of the misunderstanding in discussions of science and religion come from not recognising the limits of science.
+Much of the misunderstanding in discussions of science and religion come from not recognising what science is, and isn’t.

 Some people have responded to scientism – the attempt to use science as a philosophy of life – by rejecting or finding fault with science.
 The result is that a false definition of science is reinforced, and others feel they have to choose between science and Christian faith.
 A more fruitful solution is to remind ourselves what science is, affirm its great successes, and reject any claims that overstep the limits of what it was designed to do.